FreedomBen/breakout71/Readme.md

 - [GitLab](https://gitlab.com/lecarore/breakout71)

 # Game issues and potential solutions

-I should show what the starting perk is :
-- make the perk icon playable as the first level of the run
-- show it on screen for the first 5 seconds

 When you have already a nice build and still get offered many perks, it gets tiring:
 - limit all build to N perks (maybe could be boosted with a perk)
 - add a "no more upgrade in the run, but double coins" perk
+- permanent "skip" option on the upgrades, for when you don't want any of them.
+- add a "double last level's coins" perk, then decreasing reward

 One play style is too OP, no reason to try other things
 - encourage varied play style with level unlock requirements (testing)